Roland Battalion: Operational history

-From 28 July the Battalion was directed to front-line, crossing the Dniester at Dubossari, and headed to Odesa.
+From 28 July, the battalion was directed to the front line, crossing the Dniester at Dubossari, and headed to Odesa.

 Dissolution

 On 10 August 1941, the command of the 11th Army received a telegram from Abwehr, saying, "After consultations with the Reichsminister of the occupied territories of the East, the Roland organization should be excluded from campaign because of political reasons".
 On 14 August, the battalion was recalled.
-50 from the Roland personnel remained as translators at the established occupational administrations of the Reich.
-They were restricted however, from political activity, and after 30 days they were all relieved of duty.
-The rest of the Battalion returned to Focşani on 26 August 1941.
+50 of the Roland personnel remained as translators at the established occupational administrations of the Reich.
+They were restricted, however, from political activity, and after 30 days they were all relieved of their duties.
+The rest of the battalion returned to Focşani on 26 August 1941.
 Their weapons were taken from them while they traveled; they were transported to the town of Mayerling near Vienna and their weapons returned to them.

 By 21 October 1941, the unit was transferred to Neuhammer where it was merged with the Nachtigall Battalion to form Schutzmannschaft Battalion 201.